fluid-project/nexus-gsheets/README.md

  - [x] read data from a spreadsheet
  - [x] make a config file defining aliases for sheets of interest, token location, credentials location
  - [x] write data to a spreadsheet
- - [ ] use Nexus WebSocket API to write something in the console and it is put in a cell in a spreadsheet
+ - [ ] create a sheet in a Nexus component tree
+ - [ ] create a super-basic browser-and-Nexus setup
+ - [ ] support interactive token creation
  - [ ] figure out how to package Nexus adapters as grades available to a Nexus instance on startup.
 Maybe copy Kettle's config functionality?
- - [ ] make a mock of the google sheets oAuth2 client object, extending as you use it, for testing.
-Note that the mock must also be asynchronous
+ - [ ] set up unit testing, including a test mock of the google sheets API client object.
  - [ ] figure out how to distribute the demo.
 I assume it either needs to work with public sheets, or there should be a user dialog for setting up credentials and either providing a URL or naming the data to go in a sheet

 Do I depend on the nexus or not?